Greased Lightning

 About Coach Linda Lensch

-Coach Linda Lensch is a professional Elite-Level High-Performance Pitching Instructor certified by legendary Master Coach Rick Pauly of PaulyGirl Fastpitch.
-She teaches the movements utilized by the best pitchers in the world, often referred to as internal rotation mechanics, with a focus on healthy, naturally-efficient and effective outcomes.
-She continues to share knowledge and collaborates with a select group of high-level I/R and movement experts from across the United States and Canada on a regular basis.
-Linda has also studied pitching with Fastpitch Foundations (Mike Mulheisen, Patrick Murphy, Rich Balswick).
+Coach Linda Lensch is a professional Elite-Level High-Performance Pitching Instructor certified by legendary Master Coach Rick Pauly of PaulyGirl Fastpitch, and serves on his team of national coaching mentors.
+She teaches the movements utilized by the best pitchers in the world, often referred to as internal rotation mechanics, with a focus on healthy, naturally-efficient and effective movements and outcomes.
+She continues to share knowledge and collaborate with high-level I/R, motor preferences and movement experts from across the United States, Canada and Europe.
+Linda has also studied with Fastpitch Foundations (Mike Mulheisen, Patrick Murphy, Rich Balswick).

-Linda coached a local 10u team rec team when she was age 14 in 1972.
-They lost every game.
-She began her ASA coaching career in 1983, taking over for the retired Nusse and Deegan as player-manager, and captured the Class-A Women’s NJ State Championship with a strong regional showing the following season, led by an especially stingy pitching staff.
+Linda began her ASA coaching career in 1983, taking over for the retired Nusse and Deegan as player-manager, and captured the Class-A Women’s NJ State Championship with a strong regional showing the following season, led by an especially stingy pitching staff.
 She coached and managed ASA Women’s Major and Class A fastpitch at the highest levels for over 16 years and directed several Linden/Miller Lite Invitational Tournaments which featured national teams from Puerto Rico, the Dominican Republic and top east coast Major/Class A squads.
 She managed her New Jersey Divas to the 2003 23U National Championship in Buffalo, NY and then placed third at the Women’s Class A Nationals in Fort Payne, AL just falling short of becoming the first team to ever win two ASA national titles in the same season.
 Several NJ Divas earned ASA All-American, Tournament Most Valuable Player, Most Valuable Pitcher, and National Championship MVP awards that year.
 The 2003 team, defensively outstanding, made only 8 errors all season long against the best teams in the nation.

 Linda’s competitive ASA playing career spanned 24 years, primarily in fastpitch in NJ and Staten Island, NY and later with major modified teams from Lower Manhattan, Harlem and Washington Heights.
 She is a two-time ASA Modified All-America selection, with her 1999 NYC squad finishing as national runners-up in Spokane, WA.
-During her women’s ASA fastpitch career beginning at age 17 in the Eastern Major League, which stretched from Florida to Massachusetts, through her final games at 41, she faced some of the world’s best players, including future Olympians like Lisa Fernandez, Dot Richardson, Sheila Cornell, Michele Smith, Hall of Fame greats like Kathy Arendsen, Lou Piel, Pat Dufficy and so many other fabulous athletes and pioneers who laid the foundations of excellence for the Olympic teams that emerged later.
-After training under Coach Zwingraf, Linda pitched her first game at the age of 24, notching 6Ks against the Budweiser Belles.
+During her women’s ASA fastpitch career beginning at age 17 in the Eastern Major League, which stretched from Florida to Massachusetts, through her final games at 41, she faced some of the world’s best players, including future Olympians.

 Coach Lensch became an ASA Umpire and attended the National Umpires School.
 She assisted at Union County umpire training sessions every Winter, often bringing in her players to lend hands-on situational experience for the newly-minted cadets.
 Once again, the level of expertise and standards upheld by those men and women in blue – some now in the National Softball Hall of Fame in OKC, others inducted into the state or county halls – was exceptional.
 As a result of her longtime immersion in the local softball community, Linda has documented some of the bygone days of women’s fastpitch going back to the early1930s, was published in Fastpitch World Magazine, and has created online historical content.